wallarm/product-documentation/docs/latest/installation/on-premise.md

         * `alertmanager.wallarm.companyname.tld`
         * `grafana.wallarm.companyname.tld`
 * A valid SSL/TLS wildcard certificate (and key) issued from either a trusted or an internal CA. All filtering node instances and browsers must recognize this SSL/TLS certificate/key pair as trusted.
-* `root` privileges are required for installation, upgrades, and debugging.

 **Software dependencies**